dwitidibyajyoti/linkedin-autoconnect/README.md

-# Project Title
+# Linkedin AutoConnect

-This is a crome extenson for send Linkdin auto connect
+This is a Chrome extension for sending LinkedIn auto-connect

 ## Installation